silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/00_Pages/07_Hiding_A_Page.md

 <div class="note" markdown="1">You can see which pages are hidden by the page names colored grey in the site tree.</div>

 4. Beside the **Visibility** field, unselect the ***Show in search?*** checkbox field to stop the page from appearing in search engine results.
-Note: If you are changing the search visibility on an existing page, it may take a few weeks for the page to disappear from search engine results.
+If you are changing the search visibility on an existing page, it may take a few weeks for the page to disappear from search engine results.

 5. Click the button ***Publish***.